Romance Novels are Ideal to Read When You Have to Read in Spurts

 Lily’s father, though, believed in her and made her world perfect.
 That helped her believe in herself.
 Her early years were idyllic.
 She was Daddy’s girl.
-When she was sixteen her world crashed when her father died of a heart attack while mowing the lawn.
+When she was sixteen her world crashed.
+Her father died of a heart attack while mowing the lawn.
 His last words to her were, “‘Lily Rose, you’re gonna be all right.'”

 Annie Ruth continued to take care of her and her mother.
 Her father had provided for their support in his estate.
 Annie Ruth explained to Lily Rose what she needed to know just when she needed to know it.
 She did the real mothering.
 One theme of this book is the importance of support from family and friends when one faces life changes.
 Lily Rose faced many of them.

-When Lily graduated from college, her closest friends moved on and married.
-She stayed in the cottage the three of them had shared.
-She got a part-time job in a flower store and wrote for the local paper.
-She felt very much alone.
+When Lily graduated from college, her closest friends moved on and married, but she stayed in the cottage the three of them had shared.
+She got a part-time job in a flower store, wrote for the local paper, and felt very much alone.
 Then her cousin Maggie called and invited her for a visit in New York.

 The visit with Maggie lifted her spirits, but it also led to some of the worse years of her life.
 On a Friday night they had dinner at Valenti’s — an iconic Italian restaurant.
 Their waiter, who introduced himself as Manuel, paid Lily Rose a great deal of attention.
 At the end of the meal, he asked for her phone number.
 She was sure she was in love.

 When she got home, he did call.
 Often.
 She learned that he was a lawyer in Detroit — not a waiter in New York.
 He had only been visiting his brother who owned Valenti’s the night they met.
 They had a whirlwind courtship.
 It seemed almost enchanted.
 Manuel wined and dined Lily Rose and brought her diamonds.
-The only thing that put a damper on it was was a visit home to Annie Ruth so she could meet him.
+When she took him on a visit home to meet Annie Ruth, though, suddenly the enchantment disappeared.
 The instant Annie Ruth met him, her smile vanished.

 Once they were alone, Annie Ruth warned Lily Rose that he was trouble.
 When she found out Manny had proposed, she said privately, “‘Don’t get tangled up in the briers with that man.'”